zznewclear13/webpack-starter-kit/README.md

-# zznewclear13.me
+# Webpack-Starter-Kit
-This is my personal website (under construction).
+This is a starter kit for webpack with pug, sass and meta-marked.
+I made [my personal website](zznewclear13.me) using this starter kit.

 ## System Preparation
 To use this project, you will need [NodeJS](https://nodejs.org) installed on your machine.